1974 NBA Finals

 The 1974 NBA World Championship Series was the championship round of the 1973–74 National Basketball Association (NBA) season.
 The Eastern Conference champion Boston Celtics defeated the Western Conference champion Milwaukee Bucks 4 games to 3 to win the NBA championship.
-This was the last time the Boston Celtics won a game 7 on the road until 2022, when the Boston Celtics defeated the Miami Heat in game 7 of the Eastern Conference Finals in Miami.
+This was the last time the Celtics won a Game 7 on the road until 2022.

 Background

 Milwaukee Bucks

 The Milwaukee Bucks returned to the NBA Finals after a three-year absence.
 Some of the cast from the 1971 championship team, such as Kareem Abdul-Jabbar (then Lew Alcindor), Jon McGlocklin, Bob Dandridge and the retiring Oscar Robertson returned for another title run; however, starting guard Lucius Allen, who averaged 17.6 points and 5.2 assists per game, was injured and did not play in the series.
 The Bucks eliminated the Los Angeles Lakers and the Chicago Bulls in five and four games, respectively, to advance to the Finals.